hostjane/hostjane.github.io/_pages/marketplace-fee.md

 <span class="green">Sellers earn 95% of their listing price in each sale or tip.
 There are no setup, subscription, hidden or any other fees to sell.<span>

-<span class="yellow">There are no fees charged to Sellers on donations which are paid out at 100% within 48 hours to Seller's nominated bank account, Veem or PayPal account</span>
+<span class="yellow">There are no fees charged to Sellers on donations which are paid out at 100% within 48 hours to Seller's nominated payout method</span>

 <span class="purple">We strive to be a safe, secure environment which protects both sellers and buyers.